Skip to main content

 Flags at Half-Staff After Martha Layne Collins' Death

-• On Saturday, Governor Andy Beshear ordered flags at all state office buildings lowered to half-staff to honor former Kentucky Governor Martha Layne Collins, who died at age 88.
+• On Saturday, Governor Andy Beshear ordered flags at all state office buildings to be lowered to half-staff in honor of former Kentucky Governor Martha Layne Collins, who died at 88, with flags to remain until sunset on the day of interment.

 Insights by Ground AI